 Now that you’re prepared for all kinds of weather, the real question is: are you able to travel through it ?
-There are many ways to travel around Iceland, but whatever you choose and for your safety, be sure to check this website everyday, which will tell you the roads conditions : Road.is.
-In Iceland and because of the weather, it often happens that some roads are closed due to icy conditions, snow and/or mud.
+There are many ways to travel around Iceland.
+Whatever you choose and for your safety, be sure to check this following website everyday. : Road.is will tell you the roads conditions.
+Because of the weather, it happens that some roads are closed due to icy conditions, snow and/or mud.
 It’s also common to have certain roads on which you are allowed only if you have a 4 wheel drive.
 Check it regularly and you’ll travel safely.

 Among all the possibilites to travel during your trip, you can decide which one of them is the best one for you.
 Let’s have a quick look at each of them:

 Renting a car : plenty of companies are offering good deals, and it is surely an efficient and easy way to travel with.
-4 wheel drive, camper van or car, they’re all good options, but the decision will be down to where you really want to go.
+4 wheel drive, camper van or car, they’re all good options!
+The decision will be down to where you really want to go.
 However, be certain to have a CREDIT card, and not a DEBIT card to pay the renting company.
-If you don’t, they will not let you pay.
+If you don’t, they will not let you pay…

 Go by ferry with your own vehicle : If you have enough time to do it, it could clearly be a good option.
 For 320€ per person, you could enjoy a nice trip from Danemark and disembark in Seyðisfjörður, at the Est of Iceland.

 Hitchhiking : If you have a flexible schedule, this way could be the perfect one for you!
 I personaly did it myself, and it was an incredible experience.
-It is very easy and safe to hitchhike in Iceland, as long you’re staying in the road number 1 (which is basically the circle road around the country).
-You may have more difficulties if you go more inland, or in the west fjord for exemple, but still nothing is impossible.
+It is very easy and safe to hitchhike in Iceland.
+As long you’re staying in the road number 1 (the circle road around the country), you won’t have any problems to find a car.
+You may encounter difficulties if you travel further inland, or in the west fjord for exemple.
+But still, nothing is impossible, and it adds to the experience!
 To give you an idea, we waited 5-10 min almost all the time when we were on the main roads.

 Ride your bike : We met a few people who were travelling the country by bike, and I can tell you that you need to ready yourself !
 With the impressive wind, the forecast changing all of a sudden, and the amount of hills, it’s not the easiest way for sure.
 But what a beautiful trip to travel around by yourself in this unique nature.
 If you’d like more information, there it is a page of JC, a guy I met who did Iceland (among others country) by bike: JCfaitsontourdumonde